mein-lee/jekflix-template/_posts/2022-03-03-personalization.md

 However, I was glad to notice some features that I spent extra time building (e.g., time elapsed between first and second discount) as one of the top features.
 So, it was definitely with <i>some</i> time to perform feature engineering.

 The second step was to pick the best model.
-Between Random Forest and Logistic Regression, Random Forest reported a 90% accuracy, and better precision, recall, and F1 score on the testing set.
-For future projects, I would like to experiment with an ensemble of different models and see how much better the ensemble method would perform.
+Between Random Forest and Logistic Regression, Random Forest reported a 90% test accuracy, and better precision, recall, and F1 score on the testing set.
+For future projects, I would like to experiment with an ensemble of different models to evaluate how much better the ensemble method would perform.

 The table below shows the discount assigned to each customer, the method of outreach (app or email notifications), and the chance of that customer engaging with the discount.